Geoffrey Rawson: Military career

-He was born as the son of an Indian Civil Servant and went to England where he was educated at Cheltenham College.
+Rawson was born in India, the second son of Edward Creswell Rawson.
+He went to England, where he was educated at Cheltenham College.
 Upon his graduation from the Royal Military Academy, Woolwich, in 1908, Rawson was commissioned into the Royal Engineers as a second lieutenant.
 He was promoted lieutenant on 18 August 1910.
-By 20 November 1915, over fifteen months after the outbreak of the First World War, he had been promoted to captain, and he was then given command of a signals company at a corps headquarters, with a temporary majority, he was awarded the Military Cross (MC) in the 1916 King's Birthday Honours.
+By 20 November 1915, over fifteen months after the outbreak of the First World War, he had been promoted to captain, and he was then given command of a signals company at a corps headquarters, with a temporary majority.
+He was awarded the Military Cross (MC) in the 1916 King's Birthday Honours.
 His temporary rank became a brevet on 3 June 1917.
 He was appointed assistant director, army signals (with the acting rank of lieutenant-colonel) on 19 April 1917, relinquishing the post (and the rank) on 13 November 1917.
 He was then appointed a Staff Captain at the War Office on 6 April 1918.
 He formally transferred from the Engineers to the newly established Royal Corps of Signals on 22 March 1921, and since taking up the post of Staff Captain, had been appointed an Officer of the Order of the British Empire.